 It’s no surprise to hear that an estimated 50-70 million adults in the U.S. have chronic sleep and wakefulness disorders, with insomnia being the most common.
 While there is still much-needed research to be done on sleep disorders and cures, most people are looking to their doctors for medications before researching any lifestyle behaviors and holistic remedies that could be just as helpful.
 Nutrition can play a huge role in promoting a better night’s sleep.
-Here are different foods shown to improve sleep and why.

 High-fiber complex carbs like whole grains and legumes